suniash/agentic-rag/README.md

 1. **Read the playbook** – The article in `docs/` lays the conceptual foundation, references best practices, and highlights common pitfalls.
 2. **Run the example app** – Follow the setup instructions in [`example_app/README.md`](example_app/README.md) to ingest documents and chat with the agent locally.
+3. **Pick a learning pathway** – Use [`docs/learning_pathways.md`](docs/learning_pathways.md) to decide whether you are exploring, prototyping, or preparing for production.
-3. **Adapt to your use case** – Swap out the sample knowledge base, register new tools, and plug the evaluation harness into your own prompts to accelerate experimentation.
+4. **Adapt to your use case** – Swap out the sample knowledge base, register new tools, and plug the evaluation harness into your own prompts to accelerate experimentation.

 ## Repository structure